 When the rocks put on a show

 In northern Grande Terre, unusual geological formations offer every visitor a fascinating spectacle.
 Black, jagged cliffs fall into the ocean, the Brooding Hen watches the horizon, the Sphinx is also attentive, and the Lying Man remains peaceful.
-The shapes formed by the rocks over the millennia can be discovered by foot, car or kayak to your eyes’ delight.
+The shapes formed by the rocks over the millennia can be discovered on foot, by car or kayak will delight your eyes.

 Among the natural splendors of New Caledonia, mangroves are also some the world’s most unique discoveries.
-With a simple walk to observe how they work and their ecological richness, or with a land or air excursion so you can admire the famous Hear of Voh, immortalized by Yann Arthus-Bertrand.
+Take a simple walk to observe how they work and their ecological richness, or a land or air excursion so you can admire the famous Heart of Voh, immortalized by Yann Arthus-Bertrand.
 The nature here is fragile, shifting and moving.

-After crossing and sailing the sea, sailors can only be subjugated by the creations of nature in the middle of the vast ocean.
-The small sandy extent that has hosted the Amédée lighthouse since 1865 combines the wonders of nature: gorgeous underwater seascapes with loads of fish, a sparkling beach with white sand reflecting the sunlight, the possibility to swim, dive, splash around and perhaps run into a curious turtle.
+After crossing and sailing the seas, sailors never failed to be impressed by the creations of nature in the middle of the vast ocean.
+The small sandy island that has hosted the Amédée lighthouse since 1865 combines all the wonders of nature: gorgeous seascapes teeming with fish, a sparkling beach with white sand reflecting the sunlight, the possibility to swim, dive, splash around and perhaps run into a curious turtle.
 This is a break in nature right next to the city.

 A variety of colors

-Nature in the Great South offers an incomparable playing field to marvel at incredible natural sites.
-Between the red earth, which is as arid as it is rich in ore, the sparse vegetation fighting for survival and protected species in the water, from the lake of Yaté to the Madeleine waterfalls, you just need to keep your eyes open to feel like you’re visiting another world.
+Nature in the Great South offers an incomparable playground to marvel at incredible natural sites.
+Between the red earth, which is as arid as it is rich in ore, the sparse vegetation fighting for survival and protected species in the water, from the lake of Yaté to the Madeleine waterfalls, you just need to keep your eyes open and you feel like you’re visiting another world.

 New Caledonia is just waiting for you